r1cc4r2o/weiss/README.md

 ## Contributing

 We welcome contributions to this project!
-If you want to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b yourbranch/YourBranch`).
-3. Create a new Pull Request.

 ## License